21 Healthy Eating Habits That Help You Lose Weight

 Who knew you can fend off calories with more calories?
 Cornell University researchers found that pre-loading your meals with salads can actually help your body keep its blood glucose levels more even-keeled.
 That means you'll not only stay fuller longer, but you'll also save your body from an inflammation-inducing spike in blood sugar.

 Eating healthy when dining out with a group of friends is easy as long as you order first!
 A University of Illinois study found that people will tend to order similarly when in a group—especially when they give their order out loud.
 The researchers attribute the results to the fact that people are happier making similar choices as their peers.
 In other words, if you tend to be indecisive and rely on hearing what other people are getting, check out the menu at home, decide on a dish, and ask the waiter if you can order first.
-It’s one of our 35 Tips for Being Healthy At Restaurants!
+It's how to eat healthy at restaurants!

 If you let the restaurant dress your salad for you, you'll likely get at least four tablespoons of a calorie-laden vinaigrette that suffocates your once-nutritious vegetables!
 Depending on your dressing of choice, that can set you back anywhere from 300 to 400 calories.
 Instead, always ask for the dressing on the side (even when it comes to buffalo wings) and only use half of it to save more than 150 calories.
 But make sure you still use some; adding fat to your salad will help your body absorb the fat-soluble, health-promoting nutrients.